-The City of St. Paul of the Pribilof Island Community of St. Paul, Alaska, petitions for a year 2001 determination, pursuant to Section 312(a) of the Magnuson-Stevens Fishery Conservation and Management Act, 16 U.S.C.
-1861a (2000) (hereafter "the Magnuson-Stevens Act"), that a commercial fishery failure in the Bering Sea crab fishery has occurred due to a fishery resource disaster.
-The Section 312 determination requested hereby would be a continuation of the Secretary's 312 determination made on May 11, 2000.
+The City of Saint Paul of the Pribilof Island Community of St. Paul, Alaska, petitions for a year 2002 determination, pursuant to Section 312(a) of the Magnuson-Stevens Fishery Conservation and Management Act, 16 U.S.C.
+1861a (2000) (hereafter "the Magnuson-Stevens Act").
+A commercial fishery failure in the Bering Sea crab fishery has occurred due to a fishery resource disaster.
+The Section 312 determination requested would hereby be a continuation of the Secretary's 312 determinations made on May 11, 2000 and November 29, 2001.

-The Bering Sea snow crab fishery, which was the subject of the year 2000 commercial fishery failure determination, has continued in a state of severe decline.
-The National Marine Fisheries Service ("NMFS") trawl surveys for year 2000 determined that the stocks had not recovered to any significant extent, with the result that the State of Alaska, which manages the crab fishery, reduced the Guideline Harvest Level ("GHL") for the fishery in 2001 even below the 86% reduction in the year 2000.
-Barely 23 million pounds were harvested in 2001, an 88% decrease from the 1999 harvest level of 196 million pounds.
+The Bering Sea snow crab fishery, which was the subject of the year 2001 and 2000 commercial fishery failure determinations, has continued in a state of severe decline.
+The National Marine Fisheries Service ("NMFS") trawl surveys for year 2001 determined that the stocks had not recovered to any significant extent, with the result that the State of Alaska, which manages the crab fishery, barely raised the Guideline Harvest Level ("GHL") for the fishery for 2002 after having made an 86% reduction for the year 2000, and an additional reduction for 2001.
+Barely 23 million pounds were harvested in 2001, an 88% decrease from the 1999 harvest level of 192 million pounds.

-The second year of the collapse of the crab stocks has intensified the economic and social impacts on affected fishing communities such as St. Paul.
+The third year of the collapse of the crab stocks has intensified the economic and social impacts on affected fishing communities such as St. Paul.
 Massive efforts are underway at local, regional and national levels to rationalize the fishery, diversify the economic base of severely affected fishing communities like St. Paul, and fashion alternative management solutions to encourage restoration of the stocks.
-A 312 determination would authorize the Secretary, through additional appropriations, to continue the work commenced under the May 11, 2000 fisheries disaster determination, including the assessment of the economic and social effects of the commercial fishery failure as the fishery failure continues into its second year, and the efforts of industry, NMFS, and the North Pacific Fishery Management Council ("NPFMC") to restore the fishery and assist the fishing communities affected by the failure.
+A 312 determination would authorize the Secretary, through additional appropriations, to continue the work commenced under the May 11, 2000 and November 29, 2001 fisheries disaster determinations, including the assessment of the economic and social effects of the commercial fishery failure, and the efforts of industry, NMFS, and the North Pacific Fishery Management Council ("NPFMC") to restore the fishery and assist the fishing communities affected by the failure.